 Difference Between Rent Regulated Tenants and Normal Ones

+Exploring the nuances of tenant classifications is crucial for landlords and renters alike.
+Understanding these differences can empower landlords to navigate legal obligations and provide valuable insights for renters seeking housing stability.
 The New York Legislature to protect tenants from sudden rent increases administered these laws.
 There are certain qualifications needed to classify the rental property as rent-stabilized.
-These are some of them
+These are some of them:

 - The rent is less than $2,700/ month.
 The pricing can end once the rent reaches the limit.

 - Six or more units should be inside the building.